ai-cfia/louis-ingester/README.md

-# louis-ingester: intaking data for the louis virtual assistant
+# louis-ingester: opendata for the louis virtual assistant

 ## introduction

-As part of the work on our CFIA virtual assistant Louis, we're testing adding a conversational interface (using ChatGPT) and a semantic search to the Consolidated federal Acts and regulations in XML - Open Government Portal (canada.ca).
+As part of the work on our CFIA virtual assistant Louis, we're testing adding a conversational interface (using ChatGPT) and a semantic search to the [Consolidated federal Acts and regulations in XML - Open Government Portal (canada.ca)](https://open.canada.ca/data/en/dataset/eb0dee21-9123-4d0d-b11d-0763fa1fb403).

+A copy of the 947 laws XML file [has been archived](https://drive.google.com/file/d/11u5tfCzbr6vfWpF5OCh8hZbLOph-lAd8/view?usp=share_link) and should be placed inside data/acts/

 Being part of a regulatory agency,we need to interpret laws and regulations.
 Having a conversational agent able to search, understand and explain legalese would be helpful.